MoceanAPI/mocean-voice-ivr-example-flask/README.md

 # Mocean Voice IVR Example

 An example for voice IVR written in Flask using MoceanSDK.

+**Note:** This is an example of how to use the IVR.
+You might need to host to where it is accessible to the internet.

 # Requirements
 - Python 3.4 or above